Senior Tory suggests ‘war cabinet’ could be established if PM is deposed

 Sir Roger Gale said the ‘interim administration’ could be led by the deputy prime minister.

-A senior Tory has suggested a “war cabinet” could be established in lieu of a leadership contest if Boris Johnson steps down or is deposed, so as not to detract attention from the focus on Ukraine.
+A “war cabinet” could be established in place of a leadership contest to avoid detracting attention from the crisis in Ukraine if Boris Johnson steps down or is deposed, a senior Tory has suggested.

 Sir Roger Gale said the “interim administration” could be led by the deputy prime minister, Dominic Raab, who briefly took the reins in 2020 when Mr Johnson was hospitalised with Covid-19.